Plamens-git/Titanik-Code-Poblem/README.md

-# Titanik-Code-Poblem
-Python challenge on the Iceberg vs Titanic challenge for Masterschool
+Python scripts for different purposes please read the info.